aws/aws-emr-containers-best-practices/content/node-placement/docs/fargate-node-placement.md

 ```

 **Observed Behavior:**
-When the job starts the driver pod and executor pods are scheduled only on fargate since both are labeled with the `spark-node-placement: fargate`.
+When the job starts, the driver pod and executor pods are scheduled only on Fargate since both are labeled with the `spark-node-placement: fargate`.
 This is useful when we want to run the entire job on Fargate nodes.
 The maximum vCPU available for the driver pod is 4vCPU.

 ### 2- Place driver pod on EC2 and executor pod on Fargate
 Remove the label from the driver pod to schedule the driver pod on EC2 instances.
 This is especially helpful when driver pod needs more resources (i.e. > 4 vCPU).